lokidokicoki/tsg4/README.md

 - FissionTrait: whether a Thing prefers to spawn by Fission
 - FusionTrait: whether a Thing prefers to spawn by Fusion

+### Spawning

+Spawning is how Things propagate.
+There are two methods of spawning, Fission and Fusion.

+#### Fission

+Fission is when a Thing divides in two.
+This occus under the following conditions:
+- if the FissionTrait is positive.
+- if has sufficient energy to spawn (energy * SpanwFactor) > spawn threshold
+- is not in contact with a Thing in its surrounding spaces

+Fission produces a child with the following:

+**BaseStats**
+- name: new random name
+- energy: 1/2 of the parent Thing rounded down
+- speed: same as parent
+- age: set to 0
+- lineage: 'parent lineage => parent name'
+- spawn threshold: same as parent
+- hunger: 0
+- lifespan: same as parent

+**Factors**

+The Factors will be modified in a random direction by the parent DrfitFactor

+**Traits**

+The child will have its Traits recalculated from the LiveStats.

+#### Fusion

+Fusion is when two Things fuse to produce two new offspring.
+After Fusion, the parent Things go their merry ways.
+Fusion occurs under the following conditions:
+- if both Things FusionTraits are postive.
+- if both Things have the same ThingTrait.
+- if both Things have sufficient enrgy to spawn (energy * spawnFactor) > spawn threshold
+- if both Things are touching, i.e. are in each others surrnding squares.

+Fusion produces two child Things with the following stats:

+**BaseStats**
+- name: new random name
+- energy: 1/4 of the sume of parents energy rounded down
+- speed: average of parents
+- age: set to 0
+- lineage: 'parent lineage => parent name 1 + parent name 2'
+- spawn threshold: average of parents
+- hunger: 0
+- lifespan: average of parents

+**Factors**

+The Factors are randomly picked from the parents, then modified in a random direction by the other parent DriftFactor, use opposite values for the other child.

+**Traits**

+The child will have its Traits recalculated from the LiveStats.

+### Feeding

+Things will eat when their hunger stat - how does this bit work?
+TODO If a Thing is on a square with some Stuff, and it has the StuffTrait, it will eat the Stuff and gain the total Stuff energy -1 modified by the FeedFactor.

+If a Thing is on a square next to another Thing

+### Movement